LiuJiewenTT/MCModDependencyCheck/README.md

 2023-1-24:

 Some mods are unbearable on version indications.
-They use `version="${file.jarVersion}"` sentence and the version is not simple format as we thought.
+They use `version="${file.jarVersion}"` sentence and the version is not some simple format as we thought.
 Instead, the version string is consist of something else.

 If some one can't wait and want to continue the project, here is a piece of advise for you: